chrisvugrinec/azure-simplecmdb/README.md

 # azure-simplecmdb
 This contains a simple cmdb to show your vms,vnets,subnets per Azure subscription.
+Just select your subscription from the dropbox and you will see your azure artefacts.

 It should look something like this:
 ![screenshot simple cmdb](docs/screenshot.png?raw=true "Screenshot Azure simple cmdb")